 Chanddrayaan 2 (India) Launched 15 Jul 2019 (Exp.)

 Chandrayaan 2 will be India’s second mission to the moon.
-ISRO launched this mission using GSLV MK III on Jul 22 2019.
-It consist of an Orbiter, lander (Vikram) and the moon rover (Pragyan), where the rover would move on six wheels on the lunar surface collect samples of soil or rocks, do a chemical analysis and send data to spacecraft.
+ISRO launched this mission using GSLV MK III on Jul 22, 2019.
+It consists of an Orbiter, lander (Vikram), and the moon rover (Pragyan), where the rover would move on six wheels on the lunar surface collect samples of soil or rocks, do a chemical analysis, and send data to the spacecraft.

 Chandrayaan 2 is India’s second mission to the moon to study water molecules on the lunar surface.
 The proof of which was discovered by Chandrayaan 1 with the help of NASA in 2009.

 Unfortunately, Chandrayaan’s Vikram Lander, approaching the historic landing, lost contact with his orbiter, causing it to lose contact with ISRO’s laboratory, and the mission remained incomplete as a failed attempt.
 ISRO has continuously updated and made people aware of its success and failure.

 Though this mission was an unsuccessful attempt for the people, but this mission made the world stand in the world as India’s space power.
 Therefore, we Indians will always be proud of this effort.